benjaminykim/python_data_science_tutorial/Setup Tutorial.md

 `w` command will write your file (save). `q` command will quit Vim (exit).
 You may save and exit by `:wq`.

 #### Integration:
 Enter your file again using `vim`.
 Add some more text to the file, save and exit.
 Now print the contents of the file to standard output.
-In module `5.c Configure Your Tmux` we introduce a command that can accomplish this task for you.
+In module 7c Configure Your Tmux we introduce a command that can accomplish this task for you.

 ### 8b.
 Commands
 Navigating in Vim is challenging but rewarding.
 Never use the arrow keys to navigate inside your Vim environment.
 Instead use `h` `j` `k` `l` as Left, Down, Up, Right.
 I use mnemonic devices `J goes DOWNtown` and `Kite Up` for vertical navigation and the spatial relation of `h` and `l` for horizontal. ***Never use your arrow keys***.

 To go one word forward, use `w`; one word back, use `b`.
-To go x words foward/back, enter the number `x` and `w`/`b`.
+To go x words forward/back, enter the number `x` and `w`/`b`.
 To go x lines up/down, enter the number and `k`/`j`.

 Use `Shift + G` for bottom of file, `g + g` for top of file.
 Shift bottom g-g up.